NewBorn Screening Campaign:

 In April, 2013, Julie and Paul Wootton from Max Appeal arranged a meeting at the British House of Commons for Parliament Members and invited speakers, including our very own Founding Board Member Donna McDonald-McGinn, MS, LCGC.
 It was an impressive and inspiring event hosted by Max Appeal and Donna presented a compelling argument for newborn screening and was actually quoted in the British newspapers.
 Following some key sidebar discussions by our Medical Advisory Chair, Anne Bassett, MD and a Member of Parliament in attendance, we supported Max Appeal as they gained serious consideration for setting up a Parliamentary Committee to investigate and further support 22q11.2.
 As a result Max Appeal has permanent meeting space in the House of Commons.
 We are all hopeful that the topic will be brought to the Floor of the House of Commons for a full public discussion where all proceedings were streamed live on the BBC.

 Since 2013, great things have happened, as Missouri has passed legislation for newborn screening for 22q11.2DS but a clinical lab has not yet been identified to perform such studies.
-However, research studies are ongoing both at the Ottawa, Canada newborn screening lab and at the Children’s Hospital of Philadelphia.
+However, research studies are ongoing at (1) Newborn Screening Ontario at the Children’s Hospital of Eastern Ontario in Ottawa, Canada and (2) the Children’s Hospital of Philadelphia.
+The Foundation continues to advocate for screening in the newborn period.

 In order to bring this effort to fruition, please consider making a donation to any of the respective funds as soon as possible.
 We need your support – please don’t let us down!